conbench/conbench/README.md

 recorded values will not be recalculated if this value is changed.
 If you would like to change previous values, you would need to write a migration of the data to recalculate history.

+## Creating accounts

+Follow the login screen's "Sign Up" link, and use the registration key specified in the server configuration above.

+To create an additional account, when logged in, go to the gear menu / Users and use the "Add User" button to create a new account without the registration key.

 ## Authoring benchmarks